 Trauma to the jaw joint, wearing of the jaw cartilage, or maloclussion could cause damage to the temporomandibular joint.
-TMJ occurs when the jaw does not function properly adding unnecessary stress to the surrounding muscles and nerves.
-Patients often experience painful and chronic symptoms associated with prolonged TMJ.
+TMD occurs when the jaw does not function properly adding unnecessary stress to the surrounding muscles and nerves.
+Patients often experience painful and chronic symptoms associated with prolonged TMD.

 TMD can manifest in many ways in different patients.
-Common symptoms of TMJ include:
+Common symptoms of TMD include:

-There is no one singular cause of TMJ.
+There is no one singular cause of TMD.
 Joint damage can happen suddenly or occur gradually over time.
-Stress can frequently exacerbate TMJ and may be a driving factor behind painful flare-ups.
+Stress can frequently exacerbate TMD and may be a driving factor behind painful flare-ups.

-Treatment for TMJ and chronic facial pain will vary depending on the findings of Dr. OVerholtzer’s analysis.
+Treatment for TMD and chronic facial pain will vary depending on the findings of Dr. Overholtzer’s analysis.
 Dr. Overholtzer will help patients build a treatment plan that will relieve painful symptoms and provide long-term support for a more stable and healthy bite.

 Bioesthetic dentistry takes the whole oral system into consideration when looking for solutions to complex dental concerns.
 Patients with occlusion (bite problems) or TMD symptoms often require advanced splint therapy in combination with other treatments.